 - Ghost your friends or intimate partners when things get tough?

-- Feel overwhelmingly needy and intense when stresses are high?
+- Feel emotional overwhelm when stresses are high?

 - Feel abandoned when others don’t respond to your efforts to connect immediately?